 4. Reduce Blue Light Exposure Before Bed

-Blue light from screens suppresses melatonin production more than other wavelengths of light.
+Blue light from screens blocks melatonin production more than other types of light.
 This delays your natural sleep onset and can reduce overall sleep quality.

-Studies show that evening screen use is associated with later bedtimes, reduced total sleep time, and increased next-day fatigue.
+Evening screen use is associated with later bedtimes, less total sleep, and greater fatigue the next day.

 Strategies to minimize blue light impact: